harrmitch/flatpak-docs/docs/available-runtimes.rst

 GNOME
 -----

-The GNOME runtime is appropriate for any application that uses the GNOME platform.
-It is based on the Freedesktop runtime and adds the GNOME platform,
+The GNOME runtime is for applications that use the GNOME platform.
+Based on the Freedesktop runtime, it adds the GNOME platform, which includes:
-including:

 * Gjs
 * GObject Introspection